 If including the strip of bacon, cut it into half-inch strips and add them to the beans.
 If not, add the coconut oil and liquid smoke.

-Toss in the salt and pepper, add the water, cover and cook on low for 8 hours.
+Toss in the salt and pepper, add the water, cover and cook on high 3-4 hours or until beans are cooked through.

 A bowl of these are yummy enough on their own, but more often than not, we'll eat this with little tacos we make with chopped onions, cilantro and avocado slices rolled up in street taco size corn tortillas.